k21971/EvilHack/doc/evilhack-changelog.md

 - Additional monsters in green_mon()
 - Fix: impossible if punished (ball & chain) when hero dies and killer rummages through inventory
+- Fix: (racial monsters) xlogfile shows proper race of monster that killed the hero